genomic-medicine-sweden/jasen/docs/source/usage.md

 There are an option to use [hostile](https://github.com/bede/hostile) to filter human reads from further analyses.
 This can be useful if a sample has been contaminated, which could cause issues with *de-novo* assemblies.

 Activate human read depletion by setting the parameter `use_hostile` to `true` in the config.

+## Output

+* `postalignqc` output: statistics are computed using core genome
+* `coverage` output: statistics are computed using whole genome (and plasmids, if they are a part of the reference genome)
+* Polishing of genome assembly created from ONT data is done in two rounds with bacterial methylation model as default.
+* Variants reported by Freebayes are used for masking the genome before performing cgMLST analaysis (default: true for Illumina data, false for ONT data) and are computed by aligning reads to the assembly, not to the reference genome.
+When masking step is run, these variants are also reported in the output file `analysis_result/*_result.json`.